 About Cave of Melody – Scotland

-This so-called “church” is the cave of melody of Scotland situated at the southern part of Staffa Island in Scotland.
+This so-called “church” is the cave of Melody of Scotland situated at the southern part of Staffa Island in Scotland.
 This remarkable isle is situated in the Inner Hebrides.

-This cave is also called Fingal’s Cave by the locals of Scotland and Uamh Binn in Gaelic which signifies Melodious Cave or Cave of Melody.
-This name was accredited to its pleasant and melodic acoustic.
-According to research, in the year 1829, the great German composer Felix Mendelssohn came to Staffa by boat.
-As he moved towards the uninhabited island, the echo generated by the smashing waves opposed the sea cave gave him the idea to write down a melody.
+According to research, in 1829, the great German composer Felix Mendelssohn came to Staffa by boat.
+As he moved towards the uninhabited island, the echo generated by the smashing waves opposed the sea cave, which gave him the idea to write down a melody.

-See Related: 40 Best Tropical Vacation Spots in the World
+See Related: Best Tropical Vacation Spots in the World

 Things to Know About Fingal’s Cave